bytinbit/nobubo/README.md

 ## Prerequisites
 * A digital pattern where each page is made to be printed on A4 or US letter size. **If you haven't purchased a digital pattern, nobubo is useless**.
 * Each page is already cropped, so that only the bare pattern is visible (no white borders around the pattern).
 Nobubo is able to handle cropped pdfs, but you still have to do it yourself.
 * Usually, the assembled pattern pages form a huge rectangle.
-Some brands provide a handy overview how all the assembled pages are supposed to like like.
-Some brands, however, disregard this rectangle shape and the assembled pattern is of a weird "rectangle + 2 pages" shape.
+Some brands provide a handy overview how all the assembled pages are supposed to look like.
+Some brands, however, disregard this rectangle shape and the assembled pattern is of a weird "rectangle + n pages" shape.
 Nobubo can only handle rectangle shapes, so those leftover pages have to be assembled by hand.
 * Python >=3.7
 * `pdflatex` [must be installed](https://tex.stackexchange.com/questions/49569/where-to-download-pdflatex-exe)